How to Write a Book: The Ultimate Guide

 Countless writing experts champion the “two sessions” rule as the key to writing success.
 Here’s why: skipping one writing session — whether because you’ve had a super-busy day or you just can’t summon the energy — doesn’t mean you’ve fallen off the wagon.
 One missed day is a fluke, an anomaly that can easily be compensated for over your next few sessions.

 But once you skip two sessions in a row, you’re setting a new routine of NOT writing.
 And not only that, you’re getting farther behind on your word count goals.
-You start to feel like you’ll never catch up… and the pressure often leads you to quit altogether.
+You start to feel like you can't catch up, and the pressure often leads you to quit altogether.
 So don't let yourself miss two consecutive sessions.
 Believe us, you’ll be glad you persevered.

 Get an accountability buddy